 1.)
 Dartmouth College (Tuck)

 Dartmouth College (Tuck) has a unique and inspiring approach for a business school.
 Tuck believes that it is critical for tomorrow’s leaders to have a global mindset when it comes to business and business relations.
 Due to this belief, Tuck requests of its business students to participate in its diversified global exchange program.
-This exchange program allows students to learn in countries such as Brazil, Egypt, China, India, Germany and Norway.
+This exchange program allows students to learn in countries such as Brazil, Egypt, China, India, Germany, and Norway.
 This exchange program helps to deepen a student’s understanding of a foreign country’s educational and business practices, while at the same time it helps to deepen a student’s understanding of global business practices as a whole.
 As a student at Tuck, you will have unique opportunities to work with partnered companies as an intern, getting hands-on experience with the business world and its functions on a global and national scale.

 Obtaining an MBA from Tuck will present graduates with outstanding employment opportunities.
 With 95.1% of students being employed within three months of graduation and 99% of students being offered jobs within the same time period, an MBA from Tuck is a great way to jumpstart your career in business.
 Some of the top hiring companies that recruit Tuck graduates include eBay, Pepsico, Intel, Citi, Morgan Stanley and Windows.
-Tuck admissions strongly advise prospective students to set-up and interview with the admissions office in Hanover–business attire requested–to set the tone for the student’s academic career at Tuck, which will help teach students business etiquette before they ever even start attending.
+Tuck admissions strongly advise prospective students to set-up an interview with the admissions office in Hanover–business attire requested–to set the tone for the student’s academic career at Tuck, which will help teach students business etiquette before they ever even start attending.

 - Tuition (Out-of-state): $64,200